 - Because he was a soldier, Lee didn’t spend a lot of time at Arlington.
-The army deployed him to numerous military posts throughout his career.
+The Army deployed him to numerous military posts throughout his career.
 He did spend a few years in Arlington, though, and visited whenever he could.
 He didn’t own this home till 1857, after his father-in-law died.

-- An army engineer, he designed forts such as Fort Pulaski on Cockspur Island, which defended the Savannah River.
+- An Army engineer, he designed forts such as Fort Pulaski on Cockspur Island, which defended the Savannah River.
 He also served as the superintendent of West Point.

 - He was a hero of the Mexican-American War, serving under General Winfield Scott.
 Lee, in his day, was considered one of America’s finest soldiers.

 - Lee was not a brutal slave owner, as some people claim.
 After he inherited Arlington from George Washington Parke Custis, he freed its slaves in accordance with G.W.P.C.’s will.
-It didn’t happen as quickly as Lee would’ve wanted it to because his father-in-law was deep in debt and the Virginia court delayed in settling his father-in-law’s will.
+It didn’t happen as quickly as Lee would’ve wanted it to because his father-in-law was deep in debt, and the Virginia court delayed in settling his father-in-law’s will.
 Also, by this time his wife Mary was suffering horrible pain from severe arthritis.
 Until his father-in-law’s estate was settled, Lee hired out the slaves for wages in various parts of Virginia.
-Upon the will’s execution, he emancipated all of the slaves.
+Upon the will’s execution, he emancipated all of them.

 - Though he disliked slavery, he believed loyalty to his state trumped loyalty to the Union, which is why he threw in his lot with Virginia after it seceded.
-Loyalty to state over the union was a commonly held view in Lee’s era, and at the time secession wasn’t illegal.
+Loyalty to state over the union was a commonly held view in Lee’s era, and at the time, secession wasn’t illegal.